Health & Safety

 What is schizophrenia?

 Part 1 of Schizophrenia.
 Schizophrenia is a chronic, severe, and disabling brain disorder that has been recognized throughout recorded history.
-It affects about 1 percent
+It affects about 1 percent of Americans.
+People with

 Read the rest this article free